OpenImaging/miqa/dev/README.md

 To automatically reformat all code to comply with some (but not all) of the style checks, run `tox -e format`.

+### Generate a coverage report

+To generate an HTML coverage report from tests, run:

+`tox -e test -- --cov=miqa --cov-report=html`